 From 1 July 2018, all new generations of cats born after this date must be desexed.
 These new laws are designed to reduce the number of unwanted litters ending up in pounds or shelters, where sadly, many are euthanised.

 There are many benefits to having your cat desexed:

-Low cost desexing: The National Desexing Network runs a low cost desexing program and has a directory of participating vets in South Australia on their website.
+Low cost desexing is available through the National Desexing Network.
+This is a low cost desexing program and has a directory of participating vets in South Australia on their website.

-In South Australia some councils require that you have your cat desexed in its cat by-law.
+In South Australia, some councils require that you have your cat desexed already.